Updated April 09, 2019

 Both samples were tested using the AATCC Test Method 30, Part III (test organism: Aspergillus niger).

 During the 7-day incubation period, the untreated sample becomes completely covered in fungal growth.
 The Ultra-Fresh treated sample remains clean and free from black mold.

 Ultra-Fresh is currently being used by many automotive and aerospace manufacturers to incorporate into filters, foam, adhesives and gaskets/seals used in HVAC systems.

-When mold isn’t able to grow in the first place, the unpleasant mildew smell won’t have a chance to develop.
+When mold can’t grow in the first place, the unpleasant mildew smell won’t have a chance to develop.

 Our Antimicrobial Expertise